NERDSITU/superblockify/docs/index.rst

 :notoc:

 ***************************
-Superblockify documentation
+superblockify documentation
 ***************************

-On these pages you can find documentation for Superblockify.
+On these pages you can find documentation for superblockify.

-To set up Superblockify, see the `Getting started <getting_started>`__ page, more on the details of the inner workings can be found on the `Reference pages <guide>`__.
+To set up superblockify, see the `Getting started <getting_started>`__ page, more on the details of the inner workings can be found on the `Reference pages <guide>`__.
 Furthermore, you can also find the `API documentation <api/index.html>`__.